 At Trinity we can provide for many levels of care so your family member can easily be moved to the facility that most meets their needs at the time if space is available.

-Trinity Flats are ideal for those who are still independent but wish to be near medical help if required.
+Trinity Village will be ideal for those who are still independent but wish to be near medical help if required.

 Day Care provides stimulation and company for your loved one.